-A newsletter put together though a collective effort of third-sector organisations in the Darnall Ward has been distributed to over 8,000 households in Darnall, Tinsley, Attercliffe and Handsworth.
+A newsletter put together through a collective effort of third-sector organisations in the Darnall Ward has been distributed to over 8,000 households in Darnall, Tinsley, Attercliffe and Handsworth.

 The newsletter titled ‘The Community Connector’ has been put together by representatives from local groups including Darnall Well Being (DWB), Darnall Forum, Tinsley Forum, Sheffield Olympic Legacy Park, local churches and with support from colleagues in the Council and NHS.